What to study for the ATI TEAS® in 2022

 In fact, I’m hearing from students that weird things are happening on the TEAS exam.
-If you are taking the ATI TEAS in 2021, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.
+If you are taking the ATI TEAS in early 2022, you are likely getting unscored questions that are test questions for the new version of the TEAS exam.

 New ATI TEAS science section questions that I’m noticing:

 Now, one of the biggest upcoming changes to the TEAS is question types.
 The TEAS 7 exam will no longer be just 4-option multiple choice (A, B, C, D).